-- 9. Select the checkbox to Enable output of Protect events to syslog. - 10.
-Enter the IP Address and Port in the given fields.
-Use the dropdown to chose the Facility. - 11.
-Click on the event severity badges, and use the dropdown to choose a message Severity level for each one.
-The defaults are: - 1 Alert for Exploited - 4 Warning for Blocked - 5 Notice for Probe - 12.
-If allowed at a system level, (page 702) you can check the box to Automatically apply licenses to new servers for Protect. - 13.
-Turn the toggle on (green) to enable the Retain Library Data function.
-When enabled library details on the last server will be retained instead of being deleted from Contrast during server cleanup.
+- c.
+To send Protect events to syslog, select Enable output of Protect events to syslog.
+Configure these settings: - Enter the IP Address and Port in the given fields.
+Use the dropdown to chose the Facility. - Click on the event severity badges, and use the dropdown to choose a message Severity level for each one.
+The defaults are:

+- · 1 Alert for Exploited

+- · 4 Warning for Blocked

+- 5 Notice for Probe

+- 7. To retain library details, turn on the Retain Library Data toggle.
+When enabled, Contrast retains library details for the last server being deleted from Contrast during server cleanup.

+- 8. To send agent data to Contrast, turn on the Agent diagnostics toggle.
+Contrast uses this data to improve rules, performance, and to prioritize product improvements.